Opening Range Trading Strategy

 Relative to the parent index,

-- If the Stock holds the open or goes sideways when indexing down.
-The stocks that do not trade below their OR low are demonstrating bullish intraday relative strength.
-If the market does not follow through in its breakdown the strong relative strength stocks are the best candidates for an immediate rise in price
+- Suppose the Stock holds the open or goes sideways when indexing down.
+The stocks not trading below their OR low demonstrate bullish intraday relative strength.
+If the market does not follow through in its breakdown, the strong relative strength stocks are the best candidates for an immediate rise in price.

 - If the Stock up

-These are the sign of strength shown in the stock relative to the index, don’t short these stock, but patiently wait for the index to show some strength or turn from down to up, then go long
+These are the signs of strength shown in the stock relative to the index.
+Don’t short these stocks, but patiently wait for the index to show some strength or turn from down to up, then go long

 1 SECTOR TEST OPENING RANGE LOW